19.060: Export compliance

 4. Reporting inquiries

-Possible violations and questions should be addressed to:
+Possible violations and questions, including determination if person or entity is on a denied entity list, should be addressed to:

 Ohio university export compliance committee at exportcompliance@ohio.edu